 Storing Leftovers

-Leftover salmon patties should be wrapped or covered in an airtight container and refrigerated for 1-2 days.
+Cooked leftover salmon patties should be wrapped or covered in an airtight container and refrigerated for 1-2 days.
 Cold salmon is wonderful over a green salad!
-I also like to use the leftovers tossed in with pasta, garlic and olive oil for a super quick and easy meal.
+I also like to use the leftovers tossed in with pasta, garlic, and olive oil for a super quick and easy meal.
 There are so many ways to use these simple salmon patties.

-To freeze the uncooked patties, double wrap tightly in saran wrap and store for 2-3 months.
-If you don’t want to fry up four or five patties at one-time, wrap three or four of the salmon patties as suggested above and freeze for later use.
+To freeze the uncooked patties, double-wrap them tightly in saran wrap and store them for 2-3 months.
+If you don’t want to fry up four or five patties at one time, wrap three or four of the salmon patties as suggested above and freeze for later use.

 Why are my salmon patties falling apart?